LAFLAMIE1024/Dissertation/July.md

         * KNN imputation, Multiple imputation, creating several data sets rather than one filled with single imputed values.
         * KDE imputation (Figure out the distribution of observed data, and try to sample values from the estimated distribution and impute them)
         * Machine Learning Techniques (Use algorithms like Random Forest or XGBoost to predict missing values based on other features in the dataset)

+  And the experiment of testing how well we handled can be conducted like:

-  * Experiment: Use a complete data set/simulated data set, and generate some missing values (MCAR is not as informative as MAR does).
-Depending on the type of missing values created, try all methods mentioned above.
-(After imputation, **evaluate the accuracy of imputation**.) **See if the performance of classification/clustering algorithm is improved after preprocessing**.
+  1. Use a complete data set/simulated data set, and generate some missing values (MCAR is not as informative as MAR does).
+  2. Depending on the type of missing values created, try all methods mentioned above.
+(After imputation, **evaluate the accuracy of imputation**.)
+  3. **See if the performance of classification/clustering algorithm is improved after preprocessing**.

 - 01/07/2024
 - 01/07/2024